rerenoob/readings/Atomic Habit.md

 identity is a person who is physically active, neat, disciplined, and family-focused.
 I build my habits around these attributes as I will never lose this identity.

+"Life is flexible and supple, death is stiff and brittle.
+Be life, not death." - Paraphrased from Lao Tzu.

+# Side notes

+To start and stay with a habit, we need to pick on that fits our predisposed attributes.
+When the habits fit our natural attributes, they feel easy.
+When they don't, life is hard.
+We want to pay attention to that and should not just pick the habits that sound good.

+For me, a few basic habits to maintain my quality of life to start, such as staying physically and mentally healthy.
+This involves exercising and eating healthy and reading and mediating.
+I don't particularly enjoy all of these habits, but they are the basics and I will just get good enough to stick with them.
+Other habits I can't spend more time deliberately practicing on, such as BJJ, writing, cooking, and spending more quality times with family.

+Habits define our lives, so let's pick some good ones.